dlang/DIPs/DIPs/1NNN-AP.md

 ## Abstract

-Contextual Enum Type Omission (ETO) is a shortcut to allow the omission of an enum member's type name when it can be contextually inferred.
+Enum Type Inference (ETI) is a shortcut to allow the omission of an enum member's type name when it can be contextually inferred.

-This feature's presence in other languages has made enums in them far more usable.
+While D's pre-existing syntax makes ETI a more complex feature to implement than in brand new languages, its presence in many new languages has proven its convenience and popularity.

+//
+Required.

+Short and concise description of the idea in a few lines.

 ## Contents
 * [Rationale](#rationale)